atomist/sdm-local/README.md

 ```
 ln -s /Users/rodjohnson/sforzando-dev/idea-projects/flight1
 ```
-Then run `slalom add-git-hooks` and the linked project will be treated as a normal project.
+Then run `@atomist add-git-hooks` and the linked project will be treated as a normal project.

 ### Import Command